1. Accent your artificial tree with real foliage

 3. Add fresh flowers to your Christmas tree

-4. Use baubles to create festive features
+4. Use baubles for festive features

 Shop Spray paints >

-7. Welcome guests with a fabulously festive entrance
+7. Create a fabulously festive welcome

-8. Decorate your staircase
+8. Deck out your staircase

-9. Give your bedrooms the Christmas treatment
+9. Give your bedrooms some Christmas cheer

 Was this guide useful?